November 20, 2017

 Best Way to Back up VMware Virtual Machines: Comprehensive Checklist

 VMware has long been an industry leader in providing enterprise-level virtualization solutions, such as VMware vSphere – a powerful platform with many key features and functionality, which empowers organizations to be agile and scalable with their SDDC strategies.
-When developing your data protection plan and seeking to find the best way to back up VMware virtual machines, you need to design your backup strategy using best practices for VMware backup.
+When developing your data protection plan and seeking to find the best way to back up VMware virtual machines, you need to design your VMware backup strategy using best practices for VMware backup.
 This can enable you to provide resilient, secure, and robust protection of your data, while saving you time and money.

 Failing to follow best practice recommendations can leave you vulnerable to data loss, which may ultimately result in damaged customer confidence or even loss of your business.
 Therefore, it is recommended to have a comprehensive checklist of best practices highlighting the most important areas you need to give attention to while backing up your VMware environment.
 Below, you will find our VMware VM backup checklist.